The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There are also other rules relating to the taxation of corporate debt which must also be considered.
 For an overview of these rules and links to further guidance, see the Corporate debt ― overview guidance note.
 It is important to note that the loan relationships regime takes precedence over other statutes unless there is an express provision to the contrary.
 In addition to adjustments under the regime itself, the amounts charged to tax are subject to the transfer pricing, thin capitalisation and the corporate interest restriction (CIR) provisions.
-An amount which is denied relief under these rules is not
+An amount which is denied relief under these

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.